Dear BLCF Friends,

 35 Jesus said to them, “I am the bread of life; whoever comes to me shall not hunger, and whoever believes in me shall never thirst.

-The Divine Miracles shared in today’s lesson are: wine, oil and bread, all multiplied by the power of the Lord.
+The Divine Miracles shared in today’s lesson are wine, oil, and bread, all multiplied by the power of the Lord.
 The three are not just staples of our physical life, providing for the physical needs, when blessed, they are also used as elements of spiritual worship; wine and bread when we remember the Lord as elements of communion and oil to anoint those who seek His healing.

-Just as the ordinary elements of these staples of life are transformed to elements of spiritual worship, when blessed through faith, by faith, ordinary people are elevated to a place of sanctification when they accept, by faith, the gifts of the bread of life and living water, given by our Lord and Saviour, Jesus.
+Just as the ordinary elements of these staples of life are transformed into elements of spiritual worship, when blessed through faith, by faith, ordinary people are elevated to a place of sanctification when they accept, by faith, the gifts of the bread of life and living water, given by our Lord and Saviour, Jesus.

 The provision of the Devine, both physically and spiritually, is faith’s reward, which gladdens our hearts and glorifies His name.
 Let us praise His name and share the Gospel of the Lord Jesus unto the ends of the earth and until the end of our days.